troglobit/mg/README.md

 like `setupterm()`, `tgoto()`, and `tputs()`.

-On recent Debian/Ubuntu based systems `libtinfo-dev` can be used, on older ones you may need to install `libncurses5-dev` instead:
+On recent Debian/Ubuntu based systems `libtinfo-dev` can be used, on older ones the include file `term.h` is missing, so `libncurses-dev` must be used instead:

     sudo apt install libtinfo-dev

 or

-    sudo apt install libncurses5-dev
+    sudo apt install libncurses-dev

 On other systems you have to install the full ncurses library instead, on RHEL, CentOS, and Fedora: